Raincoast’s Applied Conservation Science Lab

 1) acknowledge and apply our core values: conservation, social justice, Indigenous rights, animal welfare, and informed advocacy;

-2) work with diverse partners & knowledge systems, especially via collaboration with Indigenous Nations and their members;
+2) work with diverse partners & knowledge systems in a decolonizing framework, especially via collaboration with Indigenous Nations and their members;

-3) develop and implement creative, targeted, compassionate, and collaborative research connected to our core values;
+3) develop and implement creative, targeted, and collaborative research connections;

-4) Maintain and nurture long-term relationships with partners via open dialogue, time in community, and mutually-beneficial, productive research;
+4) maintain and nurture long-term relationships with partners via open dialogue, and mutually-beneficial, productive collaborations;

-5) Maintain the rigour of our research (and the utility of applied information) by exposing our work to peer-review;
+5) ensure the rigour of our research (and the authority of applied information) by exposing our work to peer-review;